 Children and adults with ADD/ADHD face challenges across every aspect of their lives, and they’re at a higher risk for other mental health disorders, such as depression and anxiety.
 The experienced team at Pacific Neuropsychiatric Specialists screens for ADD/ADHD and provides comprehensive treatment, such as medication and psychotherapy, to support patients and their families.
-If you need help with the challenges of ADD/ADHD, call one of their offices in Huntington Beach, Costa Mesa, Dana Point ,and Orange, California.
+If you need help with the challenges of ADD/ADHD, call one of their offices in Orange County, Huntington Beach, Costa Mesa, Dana Point ,and Orange, California.

 Attention-deficit disorder (ADD) and attention-deficit/hyperactivity disorder (ADHD) are brain disorders that cause problems with your ability to regulate attention, control impulses, and plan and organize activities.